 When you find yourself wondering if obesity simply runs in the family and theres nothing to be done, know that ‘YES’ genetics may play a role in your weight loss journey, but genetics do not control your life or predict your destiny.
 There are a few common genetic factors that can be passed down.

 - FTO gene – A very common gene strongly linked with obesity.
-People having this FTO gene varian does make one more susceptible to obesity up to about 70%.
+People having this FTO gene variant are 70% more susceptible to obesity.

 - Ankryn-B – A gene variant that could cause people to put on a lot of weight at no fault of their own.
 A study showed that this gene variation causes fat cells to bring glucose into the cell much faster than normal.
-Researchers called this fault-free obesity.
-This gene is also linked to many other conditions such as diabetes, irregular heartbeat, muscular dystrophy, autism, etc. However, this gene variant is not very common.
+This gene is also linked to many other conditions such as diabetes, irregular heartbeat, muscular dystrophy, autism, etc.

 Learning how to fuel, balance, and optimize your body by understanding which foods, food compounds, supplements, and overall lifestyle factors will be key to your particular health needs and challenges.
 For example, certain vegetables will help heal Colitis and some will make it worse.
 Studies show that broccoli is good for healing the inflammatory response in Colitis, but bad for hypothyroid conditions.
 When you have some information about your health, you can develop a plan to correct issues and get back to optimal health.

-Remember, your environment affects your genes, your foods affect your genes, your foods affects your hormones, your foods affect neurotransmitters.
-You can overcome health challenges that are linked to genes.
+First and foremost exercise and choosing the right personalized diet designed for your body’s particular needs can be great places to start when you’ve put on extra weight and aren’t sure how to address it.
+Remember, your foods affect your genes, your foods affects your hormones, your foods affect neurotransmitters.
+You can overcome health challenges that are linked to genes; a family history of obesity does not destine you for the same fate.
 You may have a higher predisposition that’s all, nothing more than that.